Key aims and expertise

 We have developed humanised reporter systems which can be used for sensitive and robust detection of allergen-specific IgE in human blood samples using protein allergen arrays.
 These are now being optimised and put to the test using well characterised clinical samples.

-We are interested in elucidating the functions of H. pylori adhesins in attachment to the gastric epithelium and how these mechanisms could be exploited for drug delivery purposes and in combating antimicrobial resistance.
+Furthermore, we are interested in elucidating the functions of H. pylori adhesins in attachment to the gastric epithelium and how these mechanisms could be exploited for drug delivery purposes and in combating antimicrobial resistance.

 In collaboration with other in-house groups we also develop new vectors for nucleic acid delivery (DNA and siRNA), nanomedical applications for the treatment of allergic lung disease, bacterial infection and high-throughput diagnostic techniques for allergy and parasite infection.